 Understanding how Word formatting and section breaks work will significantly simplify how you create and edit your Word documents.

-John Abrams a Microsoft Office expert has been working in the technology industry from the last 7 year.
-As a technical expert, he has written technical blogs, white papers, and reviews for many websites such as www.office.com/setup
+John Abrams a Microsoft Office expert has been working in the technology industry for the last 7 years.
+As a technical expert, he has written technical blogs, white papers, and reviews for many websites such as office.com/setup